Throwdown (Glee): Plot

 Quinn and Finn go together for her ultrasound appointment, and they learn that she is expecting a girl.
 Finn, trying to be supportive, suggests they name the baby Drizzle, but Quinn is adamant she is having it adopted and is annoyed at his lack of understanding.
 Will, tired of his wife Terri's (Jessalyn Gilsig) refusal to let him participate in the pregnancy, sets up an appointment with Terri's OB/GYN so he can see their own baby on the ultrasound.
 With the help of her sister Kendra (Jennifer Aspen), Terri blackmails her doctor into faking the sonogram using Quinn's ultrasound DVD, in order to continue hiding the fact she isn't really pregnant.
 Meanwhile, Quinn jealously confronts Rachel about her relationship with Finn and threatens her.
 Rachel confronts Quinn about being a spy in the glee club for Sue and tells her that she will be kicked off the Cheerios once Sue finds out about her pregnancy.

 School reporter Jacob Ben Israel (Josh Sussman) uncovers news of Quinn's pregnancy, and sexually blackmails Rachel.
 To protect Quinn and ensure Jacob will not release the story, Rachel agrees to give him her underwear, thinking it will keep him quiet.
 When both sections of the glee club stage a walkout in protest against Sue and Will's constant arguing, the two make amends and Sue steps down as co-director.
 Sue discovers the underwear in Jacob's locker and the reason for it, and makes him run the story about Quinn's pregnancy.
 She reveals her knowledge of the pregnancy to the club, and tells them that the whole school will soon know.
+A heartbroken Rachel stands up to Jacob after he broke his promise and he confesses saying that Sue made him do it.
 Quinn breaks down in tears in the hallway, and New Directions does a performance of "Keep Holding On" to show their support for her.